wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 D3: _eyes screwed shut_ Spray it on my face!!!

-D1: _begins to spray, but then notices D3 has a 5-o-clock shadow_ Are you starting to grow...
+Florence: _begins to spray, but then notices D3 has a 5-o-clock shadow_ Are you starting to grow...
 A BEARD??? _everyone else gathers round to look and agrees that seems to be the case_

 D4: Well, YOUR voice seems to be getting a lot deeper!

-D2: I must admit, I seem to be struggling to keep up with my leg-shaving recently
+Beatrice: I must admit, I seem to be struggling to keep up with my leg-shaving recently

 D3: Oh, it's YOU who pinched my Black And Decker Strimmer is it...
 I was wondering why I couldn't find it

-D2: Well what's going on?
+Beatrice: Well what's going on?
 Why are we becoming less...feminine?

-D1: well we know what keeps us looking gorgeous and ladylike...
+Florence: well we know what keeps us looking gorgeous and ladylike...

 Everyone: BLUE EYESHADOW!

-D1: Exactly, Igor!!! _a servant shuffles on_.
+Florence: Exactly, Igor!!! _a servant shuffles on_.
 Go to the makeup warehouse and bring us some more blue eyeshadow. _he shuffles off_

-D2: Good thinking Florence, I've completely run out of it
+Beatrice: Good thinking Florence, I've completely run out of it

 D3: Me too